How To Relieve Neck Pain and Shoulder Issues

 Healing Chronic Neck and Shoulder Pain

 It seems chronic neck and shoulder pain are becoming far more common place than before.
 And while taking Tylenol and Extra Strength Advil can help alleviate neck and back pain temporarily, it doesn’t get to the root cause of the problem.

 Preventative massage and acupuncture treatments can be helpful, however they're only one part of an effective treatment plan.
 A regular self-care regimen plays an important role in mitigating the effects of chronic neck and back pain including:

 Neck and Back Pain: Symptoms and Sources

-People suffering with chronic neck and back pain usually feel pain between their shoulder blades, upper tracks, and the back of the neck.
+People suffering with chronic neck and back pain usually feel the discomfort between their shoulder blades, upper tracks, and back of the neck.
 The source of the problem is usually from tight anterior neck muscles and a tight upper chest.
-Passive stretching and muscle stripping addresses the hypertonic chest and neck, creating relief for the posterior muscles on the upper back.
+Passive stretching and muscle stripping addresses the hyper tonic chest and neck, creating relief for the posterior muscles on the upper back.

-Proper sitting, stretching and posture are all essentially to supporting a healthy lifestyle.
-Combining this with monthly acupuncture and massage treatments can help you reduce or eliminate a stiff neck or back pain and improve your quality of life overall.
+Proper sitting, stretching and posture are all essential to supporting a healthy lifestyle.
+When you combine that with monthly acupuncture and massage treatments, you can reduce or eliminate a stiff neck or back pain and improve your quality of life overall.

 The amount of massage therapy and acupuncture treatments needed will depend on your pain level or the degree of muscle tension in your neck.
 Combining at-home stretching with healthier habits at work can boost the effectiveness of treatment.